-Jo Napolitano has been covering public education for much of the past 18 years.
+Jo Napolitano has been covering public education for decades.
 She was hired as a full-time freelancer for The New York Times’ national desk in 2002 and left the paper two years later to join the staff of the Chicago Tribune.
 Her work at the paper sparked what was then the largest investigation of a school district in Illinois history.
 It led to the indictment of a superintendent who squandered money earmarked for poor children.

-Hired by Newsday in 2010 as a special (senior) writer, Napolitano has spent the past five years exposing cheating scandals, exploring the nation’s controversial teacher evaluation laws and shining a light on a local school district that refused to enroll unaccompanied immigrant minors.
+Hired by Newsday in 2010 as a special (senior) writer, Napolitano spent six years exposing cheating scandals, exploring the nation’s controversial teacher evaluation laws and shining a light on a local school district that refused to enroll unaccompanied immigrant minors.

 Long Island School Failed to Properly Enroll Hispanic Students